EdTech design with purpose: why UX, not just content, determines success?

 - Short sessions and guided exploration

-Higher Education Scalability and Depth - Deep content exploration without disorientation
+Higher education Scalability and depth - Deep content exploration without disorientation

 - Adaptive learning based on performance